iamjohnmeyers/Sis-App/README.md

 ✅ The ability to set a new caregiver

-✅ Options to change the functionality of the tablet (whether the tablet functions as a "day" or "night" tablet)
+✅ Options to change whether the tablet functions as a "day" or "night" tablet

 ✅ A flashing background option to remind the user to drink at a customizable interval